iwanlothbrok/Book-Experience-Blog-ASP.NET-CORE/README.md

 	- J. K. Rowling.
 	- Paulo Coelho.

--Books
+- Books
-	-Harry Potter and the Philosopher's Stone -> by User 1.
+	- Harry Potter and the Philosopher's Stone -> by User 1.
-	-Harry Potter and the Chamber of Secrets -> by User 1.
+	- Harry Potter and the Chamber of Secrets -> by User 1.
-	-The Alchemist -> by User 2.
+	- The Alchemist -> by User 2.

 **[Here](https://imgur.com/a/LcR67Ik) is a screenshot of the project's database diagram**